hirschmanz/CAT/README.md

 Known Issues:
-License file encoded as <data> may result in false "License not found" message
+License file encoded as "<data>" may result in false "License not found" message